 A portion of our meeting is dedicated to personal critique of our WIP (Work In Progress).
-Depending on the size of the group, we may either stay as one big group for the critique time or divide into smaller "genre" cells., so you'll need to bring 10-20 copies so we can read along.
+Depending on the size of the group, we may either stay as one big group for the critique time or divide into smaller "genre" cells.
 If there are more people than manuscripts, we can share.

 For more In-depth critiquing